serafinski/LangGraph-Compare/docs/advanced_examples.rst

 * `Agent Architectures - Multi-Agent Supervisor <https://langchain-ai.github.io/langgraph/tutorials/multi_agent/agent_supervisor/>`_
 * `Agent Architectures - Hierarchical Agent Teams <https://langchain-ai.github.io/langgraph/tutorials/multi_agent/hierarchical_agent_teams/>`_

-We are also not going to focus on a basic usage - the main focus is going to be on :class:`langgraph_log_parser.jsons_to_csv.GraphConfig`.
+We are also not going to focus on a basic usage - the main focus is going to be on :class:`langgraph_compare.jsons_to_csv.GraphConfig`.

 If You want to check basic usage, refer to: :ref:`getting_started`.